Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Lawyer for Consent Issues in Tallahassee, FL Sex Crime Cases

-Have you been arrested or do you think that you might be under investigation for a criminal sexual offense in North Florida?
-No matter how confident you are in your innocence, you should still exercise your right to remain silent until you have contacted an experienced sex crime Lawyer such as Pumphrey Law.
+Have you recently been arrested for a sex crime?
+Or do you think you might be under investigation for an alleged sexual offense in North Florida?
+No matter how confident you are in your innocence, you should still exercise your right to remain silent until you have contacted an experienced sex crime attorney with Pumphrey Law.

-Don Pumphrey and the Tallahassee criminal defense attorneys at Pumphrey Law aggressively defend clients accused of sex crimes in communities throughout the Florida Panhandle and Big Bend region, such as Crawfordville, Monticello, Quincy, Tallahassee, Bristol, and many others.
-You can have our lawyers review your case and answer all of your legal questions when you call (850) 681-7777 to schedule a free, confidential consultation.
+Our firm aggressively defends individuals who are accused of sex crimes in communities throughout the Florida Panhandle and Big Bend region, such as Crawfordville, Monticello, Quincy, Tallahassee, Bristol, and many others.
+You can have our lawyers review your case and answer any legal questions you may have.
+Call our office today at (850) 681-7777 to schedule a free, confidential consultation.

 Back to top